pysat/pysat/docs/tutorial_orbit.rst

 Orbit Support
 =============

-Pysat has functionality to determine orbits on the fly from loaded data.
+pysat has functionality to determine orbits on the fly from loaded data.
 These orbits will span day breaks as needed (generally).
 To use any of these orbit features, information about the orbit needs to be provided at initialization.
 The 'index' is the name of